Time of Troubles: Vasili IV Shuisky

 On 4 February 1610, the Russian lords formally in the Tushino court signed a treaty with Sigismund III, hoping to end the civil war and restore order.
 According to Dunning, "Most Russian lords in the collapsing Tushino court came to believe that rebellion in the name of 'Tsar Dmitrii' was now a lost cause.
 Not surprisingly, they chose to negotiate with Sigismund III.
 Patriarch Filaret, other members of the Romanov clan, boyar Mikhail G. Saltykov, and Mikhail Molchanov were ready to support Sigismund's son, Wladyslaw, as tsar."
-Included in the Polish service were Rozynski, and Ivan Zarutskii's cossacks.
+Included in the Polish service were Rozynski, and Ivan Zarutsky's cossacks.
 However, Prince Shakhovskoi and Jan-Piotr Sapieha brought cossacks and foreign troops to the false Dmitrii's camp in Kaluga.

-Tsar Vasilii made his brother Dmitrii Shuiskii his main commander following the death of Skopin-Shuiskii.
-In June, aided by 10,000 mercenary troops supplied by King Karl, plus a spring levy, Dmitrii Shuiskii soon had an army of 30,000.
+Tsar Vasilii made his brother Dmitry Shuisky his main commander following the death of Skopin-Shuisky.
+In June, aided by 10,000 mercenary troops supplied by King Karl, plus a spring levy, Dmitry Shuisky soon had an army of 30,000.
 Grigory Valuyev led an advance force of 6000 to Klushino, hoping to block Hetman Zolkiewski's advance.
-However, during the De la Gardie campaign, Dmitrii Shuiskii and Jacob De la Gardie failed to stop Zolkiewski's successful attack on Valuev's camp.
-During the Battle of Klushino, both De la Gardie and Valuev switched sides, while the Russian army's retreat became a rout, and the Poles advanced to Viazma.
+However, during the De la Gardie campaign, Dmitry Shuisky and Jacob De la Gardie failed to stop Zolkiewski's successful attack on Valuyev's camp.
+During the Battle of Klushino, both De la Gardie and Valuyev switched sides, while the Russian army's retreat became a rout, and the Poles advanced to Viazma.
 Simultaneously, the false Dmitrii's army advanced to Kolomenskoe.